-As part of the European Union Non-Proliferation and Disarmament Consortium (EUNPDC), the Stockholm International Peace Research Institute (SIPRI) played an active role during its Ninth Consultative Meeting held virtually on 10–11 September.
-The meeting was organized by La Fondation pour la recherche stratégique (FRS) on behalf of the Consortium.
+As part of the EU Non-Proliferation and Disarmament Consortium (EUNPDC), SIPRI played an active role during its ninth consultative meeting, held virtually on 10–11 September.
+The meeting was organized by the Foundation for Strategic Research (FRS) on behalf of the Consortium.

 Throughout the two-day meeting, SIPRI experts engaged in several sessions.
-Dr Sibylle Bauer, Director of Studies, Armament and Disarmament, chaired a panel on ‘Arms control, non-proliferation and disarmament challenges in the context of the global health crisis’.
-Dr Vincent Boulanin, Senior Researcher, shared his expertise on emerging military and security technologies as a speaker during the breakout session on ‘Artificial intelligence in weapon systems: Challenges in regulating lethal autonomous weapon systems’ and Dr Lucie Béraud-Sudreau, Director of the SIPRI Arms and Military Expenditure Programme, contributed to a session on key developments in the global and European arms trade.
+Dr Sibylle Bauer, Director of Studies, Armament and Disarmament, chaired a panel on ‘Arms control, Non-proliferation and Disarmament Challenges in the Context of the Global Health Crisis’.
+Dr Vincent Boulanin, Senior Researcher, shared his expertise on emerging military and security technologies as a speaker during the breakout session on ‘Artificial Intelligence in Weapon Systems: Challenges in Regulating Lethal Autonomous Weapon Systems’, and Dr Lucie Béraud-Sudreau, Director of the Arms and Military Expenditure Programme, contributed to a session on key developments in the global and European arms trade.

-The virtual meeting was made possible from funding by the European Union.
+The virtual meeting was made possible by funding from the European Union.